 This is a Parkland Dual Credit course offered at UHS.
 See Dual Credit section.
 This is a weighted course.
 This course will prepare students for competent written expression in college, career, and life through essay writing with attention to focus, development and organization, audience awareness, summary of others' arguments, and effective presentation.
 Students will employ all of the stages of the writing process.
 The course readings and discussions, as well as the gathering of information and writing of essays, will contribute to students' general cultural knowledge and abilities to read and think critically.
 A major focus of the course will be research, citations, and synthesis of information.
 More information about dual credit requirements is available in the Counselor's office.
-(Parkland Course: ENG 101 Composition I, 3 credit hours) (01103A000) (ENG044) (ENG045)
+(Parkland Course: ENG 101 Composition I, 3 credit hours and ENG 102 Composition II, 3 credit hours) (01103A000) (ENG044) (ENG045)